SuhanNShetty/SuhanNShetty.github.io/_pages/about.md

 ## Latest News

 ### 2023
+- [June - September]I will be doing summer internship at Disney Research Studios, Zurich

 - Our paper on "Dynamic Programming using Tensor Approximation for Contact-rich Manipulation" is presented in ICRA2023
   - [workshop paper](https://openreview.net/pdf?id=nhiMzuaPoP)
   - The main paper will be released soon (watchout for some cool results)